 You can start by providing the words initially, to help students realize that they’re able to make language transfer connections in certain situations.
 Soon enough, they shall begin to make these connections on their own without prompting.

 However, encourage dictionary work when needed, to avoid misunderstandings caused by false friends.

 As we know, some students prefer to learn with visual aids.
-If this helps, they should by all means be encouraged to use this as a learning strategy wherever appropriate.

 Imagery is particularly useful for ELL students as they can struggle to really connect with the language when it’s presented on a page or in the spoken word.
 Imagery helps to solidify meaning and reassure students that they are following the language correctly.

 The great thing about visual aids is that you can encourage their use in just about any situation.